mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 origin_set_header X-Client-IP $client_real_ip;
 ```
 2. If you want to use this directive to set the `Host` header to origin, you need to make sure the "origins.hostHeader" field of [the property JSON](/cdn/apidocs#operation/createPropertyVersion) is left empty.
 Otherwise you will get validation error.
 3. The edge servers forward most client request header fields to the parent servers and the origin, except for these ones: `If-Modified-Since`, `If-Unmodified-Since`, `If-None-Match`, `If-Match`, `Range`, and `If-Range`.
-For cacheable contents, the servers will automatically regenerate those header fields, if necessary, when fetching from the origin.
-For non-cacheable contents, if you want to pass any of these fields to the origin, you need to use this directive as in this example:
+For cacheable requests, the servers will automatically regenerate these fields based on the cache policy when fetching from the origin.
+For non-cacheable requests, if you need to pass any of these fields to the origin, use this directive as in the example below:
 ```nginx
 proxy_no_cache 1;
 proxy_cache_bypass 1;